 There were three matching candidates for the organ, a 48year old Walter Curtis, a 59-year-old Janet Pike, and a young adult, Trip Granger.
 The committee needed to choose one candidate before the organ expired.

 Walter was ruled out because he had bipolar disorder and had tried to kill himself in the past.
 Janet didn’t have a support system, was utterly rude to nurses, and was ambivalent about a transplant.
 While Trip, the son of Emmett Granger, owner of Granger Venture Partners, had a history of drug overdoses.
 He was the subject of conflict among the board members because he was young but careless, rich but violent, and last but not least, a substance addict.
-However, his father, Emmett, tried to bribe the management and offered a 25 million dollar grant to St. Augustine Hospital if his son, Trip, get the heart.
+However, his father, Emmett, tried to bribe the management and offered a 25 million dollar grant to St. Augustine Hospital if his son, Trip, got the heart.
 There isn’t anything money can’t buy, and thus the committee jointly decided to operate the organ in Trip’s body.

 Boxer rejected the decision.
 He pulled out Trip’s file from the locker room and blamed Dr. Valerie Gilroy, the head of the committee, for tampering with Trip’s drug report file.
-While nothing was suggested directly, it could be hypothesized that Trip’s heart attack didn’t occur due to Ampicillin allergy but due to drug overdose.
+While nothing was suggested directly, it could be hypothesized that Trip’s heart attack didn’t occur due to an Ampicillin allergy but rather to a drug overdose.
 Valerie hid the fact because she eagerly wanted the donation offered by Granger Venture Partners.

 Boxer couldn’t reveal the fact by himself in the committee because Granger financed Boxer’s dream experiment, “X Origins.”
 Hence, he handed Trip’s file to Father Dunbar, trusting him to leak the information to the committee.
 But a greedy Dunbar didn’t show up at the committee meeting and cracked a deal with Emmett to hide the truth.
 Finally, Trip got the organ, and he died six months after the operation, from another episode of drug abuse.